dwarvesf/handbook/engineering-ladder.md

 **Influence**

 - Excels at getting the team to focus on the highest-impact projects.
 - Cultivate a great culture where team members can do their best work.
-Promote ownership and accountability, learning and teaching, good decision making, and a push for very high standards.
+Promote ownership and accountability, learning and teaching, good decision-making, and a push for very high standards.
 - Able to lead recruiting efforts and determine headcount for their team.
 - Being a line manager to support the growth of lead engineer.